paddy74/lowletorfeats/README.md

 ### Adding to your project

-The reccommended way to add this library to you project is by including the following to your CMakeLists.txt:
+The recommended way to add this library to you project is by including the following to your CMakeLists.txt:

 ```cmake
 cmake_minimum_required(VERSION 3.13)